MichelleTamm/michub/README.md

 Here is a new update for the plugin CIT|ANALYSIS.

 ## MAIN IDEA OF THIS PLUGIN
-This plugin is aiming to clarify the relationship between the community healthcare and the residence.
+**This plugin is aiming to clarify the relationship between the community healthcare and the residence.**
-- where is the zone of residence/community healthcare -- what's the catchment radius for their network?their concentration area?
+- *Where is the zone of residence/community healthcare?*
+-- *What's the catchment radius for their network?their concentration area?*
--- the reflection/development prospect/Provision of public facilities/convenience?
+-- *The reflection/development prospect/Provision of public facilities/convenience?*

-- what can be better if the city system have change?
+- **What can be better if the city system have change?**
--- Need to Increase public health facilities?
+-- *Need to Increase public health facilities?*
--- How can people get the healthcare at once?
+-- *How can people get the healthcare at once?*
--- Provide a guideline/planning tool for people to catch the fastest treatmen
+-- *Provide a guideline/planning tool for people to catch the fastest treatment*

 # *For Alpha Section*
 ## STEP 1.choose a map for discovery